jakazmie/AIDays/README.md

 ## Labs
 The labs are divided into four categories:
-- Intelligent Apps
+- Intelligent Apps and Bots
-- Chatbots
 - Knowledge Mining
-- Custom AI
+- Machine Learning